ComposableFi/composable/code/xcvm/cosmwasm/contracts/gateway/README.md

 Is Entrypoint and exit for Programs.
 Also handles interactions with [OTP](otp.md).
 Book keeps per-chain state.
 Holds the address mappings for cross-chain accounts and instantiates new interpreters.

+## Handling cases when there is no contract